Shipping & Logistics

 How to Choose Carton Sealing Tape: Key Factors That Determine the Right Choice

 The first thing I ask a buyer is simple: what are you sealing, and where is it going?
 A 3 lb e-commerce box headed across town does not need the same tape profile as a 48 lb industrial carton moving through cross-dock handling and long-haul freight.
-That is the real core of how to choose carton sealing tape: match the tape to the risk, not just the price tag.
+The whole point of how to choose carton sealing tape is matching the tape to the risk, not just the price tag.

 Box weight and contents come first.
 Light parcels with clothing, printed materials, or small consumer goods can often use standard carton sealing tape without issue, especially if the cartons are clean and the seams are not under much stress.
 Heavy cartons, on the other hand, create more seam tension, more edge lift, and more chance of tape failure at the corners.
 Mixed-SKU shipments can be tricky because the internal load may shift and press against the top flaps during transport, which adds stress to the closure.